Pervasive, persistent and problematic

 What therapies are available to treat Personality Disorder?

-There are a number of therapies that have growing an evidence base in the treatment of Personality Disorder.
+There are a number of therapies that have a growing evidence base in the treatment of Personality Disorder.
 These include:

-Designed specifically for individuals with Emotionally Unstable PD, DBT has a focus on teaching skills to manage crisis behaviours, emotions and relationship dynamics.
+Designed specifically for individuals with Borderline PD, DBT has a focus on teaching skills to manage crisis behaviours, emotions and relationship dynamics.

 Radically Open DBT